miheer-diwan/miheer-diwan/README.md

 # Hi, my name is Miheer!

  - I’m a Robotics engineer working at the intersection of Computer Vision and AI to bridge the Sim2Real gap.
- - I am actively seeking internships/ full-time opportunities in Robotics, COmputer Vision, and AI.
+ - I am actively seeking internships/ full-time opportunities in Robotics, Computer Vision, and AI.
  - [Portfolio](https://miheer-diwan.github.io) / [LinkedIn](https://www.linkedin.com/in/miheer-diwan)
  - You can reach me by email: miheer.diwan@gmail.com
 ## Skills